dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3124: Public interests may conflict with corporate priorities.
+### T3124: Corporations' interests can conflict with public well-being.

 |Support|
 |---|